 One of the greatest disparity between contested and uncontested divorce is the time taken to finalize the process.
 While uncontested divorces are generally shorter in the time frame, a contested divorce may drag out longer due to the lack of agreement between both parties with respect to some fundamental issues which will lead to the divorce pronouncement.
 The fact that an uncontested divorce does not require trial additionally shortens the time frame.

 Another major difference is the extent to which the outcomes can be appealed.
 In an uncontested divorce, both parties have agreed to the terms of separation thus making the outcomes invalid for appeals, however, in contested divorces, the outcomes of the divorce can be appealed depending on a wide range of factors.

 In contested divorce cases, the judges decide on the final outcome of the case as both parties do not settle to reach an agreement.
 The judge may prioritize some concerns over others based on what is perceived to be more important in cases such as this.

-While there are benefits to uncontested divorce, sometimes, it may be impossible to reach an agreement with a separating spouse and this may call for disagreement leading to contested divorce cases.
+While there are benefits to an uncontested divorce, sometimes, it may be impossible to reach an agreement with a separating spouse and this may call for a disagreement leading to contested divorce cases.

 To learn more about handling both contested and uncontested divorce cases, visit https://tiffanyfinalaw.com